 When it comes to taking things into the mud, slow and steady is the way to go.
 Speed and rough conditions always leads to trouble.
 Plus, the harder you work the vehicle the more likely you are to damage it.

-Whilst all the components in a car are designed to take a real beating (ours included), they aren’t indestructible and hitting a boulder at speed will not just put you into the roof, but rip your wheel off too.
+Whilst all the components in a car are designed to take a real beating (ours included), they aren’t indestructible and hitting a boulder at speed will not just put a head shaped dent in your roof, but rip your wheel off too.

-Admittedly, there are times when speed is necessary but those instances are rare and only go as fast as necessary.
+Admittedly, there are times when speed is necessary but those instances are rare and you should still only go as fast as necessary.
 Controlling your speed allows you to add more if the situation requires it.

 3. Lower Tyre Pressures

 The reason for this is a simple one.
 Soft tyres don’t bounce.
 This is a good thing if hit a solid object that is as immovable (or more so) as your 2+ tonne SUV because the tyre moves around and over the object.

 Think of it this way: when a fully inflated ball hits the floor it bounces because the energy absorbed by the impact directs it in the opposite direction.
 A fully inflated tyre hitting a large tree root or rock does the exact same thing.

 The difference is the ball bounces hilariously around the room.
 Your tyre rips into the wheel arch and snaps a shock absorber.
 We mentioned drive slowly, right?

 Depending on how intense you plan on getting with your forays into nature it may be worth upgrading some components in the vehicle.